Drone regulations in Luxembourg

 Maximum horizontal distance and FPV: Drones may only be operated in direct visual contact in Luxembourg.

 Compulsory insurance: Copter flights must be covered by a drones insurance.

 Maximum take-off weight (MTOW): Obviously a weight limit of 2 kilograms applies to private drones.

 Distance to airports: It is not allowed to fly a drone two kilometers around helicopter landing sites and airfields.
 To the Luxembourg International Airport, you have to bear a distance of 5 kilometers in mind.

-Flight approval: You have to apply a permission for each flight.
+Flight approval: You have to apply permission for each flight.

-Regulations for commercial pilots: A permission must be requested from the DAC for each individual flight.
-For photography orders the fee of 619,73 € is charged only once.
+Regulations for commercial pilots: A permission must be requested from the DAC for each flight.
+For photography orders, the fee of 619,73 € is charged only once.

 Good to know: In principle, the rules apply to manned aircraft.

 Helpful links: DAC